lgaspardboulinc31/M2courseENS2024/hands-on/hands-on.md

 Open the file SRR576933.out (for example using the ` less ` command), which contains some statistics about the mapping.
 How many reads were mapped?
 How many multi-mapped reads were originally present in the sample?
 To quit less press 'q'**

 ### 5 - Mapping the control
-1. Repeat the steps above (in 4 - Mapping the experiment) for the file SRR576938.fastq in a directory named "**Control**" within the directory 02-Mapping.
+1. Repeat the steps above (in 1 - Getting the FASTQC and 4 - Mapping the experiment) for the file SRR576938.fastq in a directory named "**Control**" within the directory 02-Mapping.

 **Analyze the result of the mapped reads:
 Open the file SRR576938.out.
 How many reads were mapped?**